biodiv/anycluster/README.md

 Live Example
 ------------

-There's a demo at http://lpmt096.biomed.uni-erlangen.de/bigmap/
+There's a demo at https://www.anymals.org/nx/bigmap/.
-Note: While anycluster on this website is up-to-date, the rest is work in progress.

 Using the Demo
 --------------